LucianApple/LucianApple/README.md

 - Language: English (CEFR C1)

 ### 🎓 Academic Background

+Cyber University | Faculty of Information Technology and Business
+GPA: 4.0 / 4.0

 I have successfully completed university coursework in the following areas, providing me with a solid technical foundation:

 | Subjects | Credits |